Xeom/edil/doc/commands.md

 Save the contents of the current buffer to the file associated with it.

+This command takes no arguments

 ---
 #### Saveall command
  - Save all buffers

-Performs the equivialent of the same command to all buffers, where appropriate.
+Performs the equivialent of the [save](#save-command) command to allbuffers, where they are modified, and associated with a file.

+This command takes no arguments and returns the number of files that have been saved.

 ---
 #### Snap command